Hoekz/JS-TDD-201/EndtoEnd/module-end-to-end.md

 Each team's situation is going to be different and the decision of where to draw the line needs to be made as a team for the best chance at your end to end tests giving you confidence in app.

+## Cypress

+[Cypress](https://www.cypress.io/) is one of the most common frameworks for writing end to end and integration tests.

+The main selling points are cross-browser API (with Firefox and Edge gaining support at the start of 2020), an all-in-one development experience, easy network interception, and a robust debugging experience that includes time-traveling, videos, and screenshots.

+Two approaches are shown in the chapter: a full end to end approach and a stubbed network approach.
+Each of these approaches have tradeoffs, but they've also been setup so that the effort to switch between the two is minimal.